ECE Funding Handbook

 • All employed

-• The term all employed, in relation to Minimum Salary Levels for Certificated Teachers, means all certificated teachers who are employed to work in the service (i.e., they are working for hire or reward under a contract of service).
+The term all employed, in relation to the Minimum Salary Scale for Certificated Teachers, means all certificated teachers who are permanently employed either on a part-time or full-time basis to work in a teaching or management role in the service (i.e., they are working for hire or reward under a contract of service).

 • All-day service